tonioloewald/xinjs-ui/README.md

 wheels.
 In particular, this library won't try to replace existing, excellent libraries such as [shoelace.style](https://shoelace.style/).

-The goal here is to provide useful components that augment what's built into HTML5.
+The goal here is to provide useful components that augment what's built into HTML5 and CSS3.

 ### `<tab-selector>`